cirosantilli/cpp-cheat/posix/socket/unix/README.md

 # UNIX sockets

-UNIX sockets, meant to be used locally on a single computer
+UNIX sockets, meant to be used locally on a single computer.